-The 62.4 percent response rate was achieved after repeated followup telephone calls and remails of the questionnaires.
+The 62.4 percent response rate was achieved after repeated follow-up telephone calls and remails of the questionnaires.
 A total of 150 companies refused to participate in the 1989 survey, or 28 percent of the Fortune 500 companies and 50 largest utilities.
-These telephone followup efforts were not conducted among the additional sample of companies with 1,000 or more employees because response rate comparability was not sought.
-A somewhat lower response rate was obtained from this group as a result (see table B-3).